jaspector

 Monday–Friday, 8:00 a.m.–4:30 p.m. (confirm by phone; hours not specified on website as of research date).

-Typical inspection sequence: Inspectors travel throughout the county (3,705 miles logged in 2024, averaging ~58 miles per inspection day).
+Typical sequence: Inspectors travel throughout the county (3,705 miles logged in 2024, averaging ~58 miles per inspection day).
 Advance scheduling is important for rural locations.
 Standard inspection stages per IBC/IRC.

-Do I need a building permit in unincorporated Whitman County, WA?
+01 Do I need a building permit in unincorporated Whitman County, WA?

 Building permits are required for new residential and commercial construction, additions, structural alterations, full roofing replacements, mechanical system installation/replacement, structural plumbing work, demolition, agricultural structures, and manufactured home installation.

-How much does a building permit cost in unincorporated Whitman County, WA?
+02 How much does a building permit cost in unincorporated Whitman County, WA?

+Building permit fees in unincorporated Whitman County, WA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $95.00.
 Fees are calculated as: Valuation is calculated by multiplying structure square footage by the cost-per-square-foot rate from the ICC Building Valuation Data table for the applicable occupancy and construction type.
 Permit fees are assessed on calculated valuation using a tiered fee table..
 Plan check fee: Approximately 65% of permit fee (verify with division).

-How do I apply for a building permit in unincorporated Whitman County, WA?
+03 How do I apply for a building permit in unincorporated Whitman County, WA?

-1. Download the Whitman County Building Permit Application from whitmancounty.gov/268 or call (509) 397-6206 to request forms.
+To apply for a building permit in unincorporated Whitman County, WA, follow these steps: 1.
+Download the Whitman County Building Permit Application from whitmancounty.gov/268 or call (509) 397-6206 to request forms.
 2. Complete the application with project details, property information, and owner/contractor information.
 3. Gather supporting documents: site plan showing property lines and setbacks; construction drawings appropriate to scope (structural framing, mechanical, plumbing plans for larger projects).
 4. Submit application package to the 2nd Floor office at 310 N. Main Street, Colfax, or mail to P.O.
 Box 430, Colfax, WA 99111.
 5. Division staff (David Werner, Permit Technician) will process the application.
 Valuation is determined by multiplying square footage by the applicable cost per square foot from the Building Valuation Data sheet.
 6. Plan review fees and permit fees are assessed.
 7. Pay fees to the county.
 8. Permit is issued.
 Post permit on job site.
 9. Schedule required inspections by calling (509) 397-5217 with one business day advance notice.
 10. Obtain final inspection approval.
 Certificate of Occupancy is issued for applicable structures.

-How long does it take to get a building permit in unincorporated Whitman County, WA?
+04 How long does it take to get a building permit in unincorporated Whitman County, WA?

-What work is exempt from building permits in unincorporated Whitman County, WA?
+05 What work is exempt from building permits in unincorporated Whitman County, WA?

-How do I schedule a building inspection in unincorporated Whitman County, WA?
+06 How do I schedule a building inspection in unincorporated Whitman County, WA?

-Inspections can be scheduled via: (509) 397-5217.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Whitman County, WA via: (509) 397-5217.
 Call with at least one business day advance notice.
 With one day notice, inspections can generally be scheduled at a time convenient for the property owner..